 Trying to say the right things, do the right things, look the right way and be the right type of person all to be accepted.
 The funny thing is…I was striving to be accepted for someone that’s not me, and the real question is: what’s so wrong with who I am?

 I had this image of this good girl, philanthropic, smart, achieving, perfect wife material, thoughtful, pretty & accomplished.
-I feel like maybe I saw something similar in a movie growing up (and the actress was definitely Jessica Alba or Katie Holmes – I thought those 2 were the THE most beautiful women EVER) and decided that image was something I was going to strive for.
+I feel like maybe I saw something similar in a movie growing up (and the actress was definitely Jessica Alba or Katie Holmes – I thought those 2 were the THE most beautiful women EVER while I was growing up) and decided that image was something I was going to strive for.

 The problem isn’t that there’s anything wrong with those traits – THE PROBLEM IS THAT’S NOT ME!